bit-burger/points/README.md

 the main idea revolves about giving and collecting points and striving to have as many as possible.
-The idea (the abstraction of social media down to the ranking of people) is inspired by Black Mirror's Nosedive and Communities Meow Meow Beanz.
+The idea (the abstraction of social media down to the ranking of people) is inspired by Black Mirror's Nosedive and Community's Meow Meow Beanz.

 The application is intended as a flutter example for state management, with bloc and for using supabase in flutter and not a serious application.